foodiecravings/foodiecravings.github.io/index.md

 (INSERT MILESTONE 1 HERE)

-Each issue was implemented in its own branch, and merged into master when completed:
+Each issue was implemented in its own branch, and merged into master when completed:,

 (INSERT COMPLETED ISSUES HERE)